-The record date for the Annual Meeting is April 9, 2018 (the "Record Date").
-Only stockholders of record at the close of business on that date may vote by proxy, at the Annual Meeting or any adjournment thereof.
-Please see the attached proxy statement for information on how to vote by proxy and how to attend the Annual Meeting and vote in person.
+The record date for the Annual Meeting is April 9, 2020 (the "Record Date").
+Only stockholders of record at the close of business on that date may vote by proxy or at the Annual Meeting (live audio webcast) or any adjournment thereof.
+Please see the attached proxy statement for information on how to vote by proxy and how to attend and vote at the Annual Meeting.